 Most definitely!
 In 2 years we have already developed more than 25 apps and are currently involved in many other projects.
 Some of them for customers in other countries.
 One of our biggest success stories was Crédito Agrícola’s CA Mobile Empresas app, a global reference that even Xamarin uses when they get questioned about mobile banking references with their technology.
 Our projects allowed us to start creating Xamarin Components that are currently available on the Xamarin Component Store and that are being used by companies around the world to accelerate their own solutions’ development.
-We have also developed two products using Xamarin, namely Xpack (an app focused on companies’ employees and their specific use cases, and that we also use internally) and the XP Events (an app focused on increasing the interaction between event attendees and the event itself and that has already been used by Caixagest, an investment bank that is our customer).
-We’ve created Xamarin Bootcamp, an on-site training that we delivered already several times, both in Portugal and in UK.
+We have also developed two products using Xamarin, namely Xpack (an app focused on businesses’ employees and their specific use cases, and that we also use internally) and the XP Events (an app focused on increasing the interaction between event attendees and the event itself, and that has already been used by Caixagest, an investment bank that is our customer).
+We’ve created Xamarin Bootcamp, an on-site training that we delivered already several times, both in Portugal and in the UK.
 And we have international projects too.
-All of this, was promoted in local Xamarin events, called Xamarin Experience – the only event in Portugal focused on the technology, that we delivered in partnership with Microsoft.
-So, yes, definitely the decision to partner with Xamarin was not just good, but an outstanding one.
+All of this was promoted in local Xamarin events, called Xamarin Experience – the only event in Portugal focused on the technology, that we delivered in partnership with Microsoft.
+So, yes, definitely the decision to partner with Xamarin was not just right, but an outstanding one.
 And you know what?
 We’re only starting!

 3. What is your opinion about Microsoft acquiring Xamarin?

 There were some rumors about a possible acquisition some years ago.
 At that time I had the opportunity to express my opinion, and it was not a favorable one.
 However, in this new Microsoft that we see today, it makes total sense.
-It is a way of complementing the existing development tools, in this case Visual Studio, and of setting a new standard in cross-platform development that is conceptually similar to what’s done for Universal Windows Platforms – share one code-base for different OS’s and devices.
+It is a way of complementing the existing development tools, in this case, Visual Studio, and of setting a new standard in cross-platform development that is conceptually similar to what’s done for Universal Windows Platforms – share one code-base for different OS’s and devices.
 Besides, including the technology in Visual Studio is going to increase a lot the need for companies experienced in using the technology, and that’s where we come in!